bboc/mdtools/slides/slides.md

         - this has one section

-The resository for "S3 - All Patterns explained" serves as an example for the [file structure](https://github.com/S3-working-group/s3-all-patterns-explained/tree/master/src), the [config file](https://github.com/S3-working-group/s3-all-patterns-explained/blob/master/s3-all-patterns-explained.yaml) and a [build script](https://github.com/S3-working-group/s3-all-patterns-explained/blob/master/build-slides.sh) for building reveal.js, wordpress and Decset versions.
+The resository for "S3 - All Patterns explained" serves as an example for the [file structure](https://github.com/S3-working-group/s3-all-patterns-explained/tree/master/src), the [config file](https://github.com/S3-working-group/s3-all-patterns-explained/blob/master/s3-all-patterns-explained.yaml) and a [build script](https://github.com/S3-working-group/s3-all-patterns-explained/blob/master/build-slides.sh) for building reveal.js, wordpress and Deckset versions.

 Each chapter, as well as the optional groups introduction and closing may contain an section `index.md` as a preamble,  which is automatically included.
 This section is not included in the numbering of the chapte's sections.